matrix-forge/matrix-forge/README.md

 - modelArchitecture - a class that allows you to display the architecture of the created neural network model.

-- activation - a module containing activation functions used in the library.

 ## Usage
 To start using the MatrixForge library, import the appropriate classes or modules.
 An example of using the library looks like this:
 ```